KaiSuomi-hub/html-Liana-trial/README.md

 I'll include my thoughts and ideas here in the documentation.

+TL:DR
+Spent 30 hours doing the site and trying to rely on tailwind as much as possible.
+Learning tailwind from scratch made the task last 3x as long as without.
+Had fun.

 🎁**7.5 The unpacking and tasking**🎁

 Went through the task and extracted materials from the provided layout.psd.
 Even though responsivity was hoped for there was no layout provided for mobile devices.